Train your own AI: Fine tune a large language model for sentence similarity

 Initialising the model that we will fine tune

-Although there were a number of mental health models on hugging on the HuggingFace Hub, we are going to start with a generalist model which produces embeddings in 768 dimensions.
+Although there were a number of mental health models already on the HuggingFace Hub, we are going to start with a generalist multilingual model which produces embeddings in 768 dimensions.
+We’re going to start from the sentence transformer model all-mpnet-base-v2 and fine tune it.

 from sentence_transformers import SentenceTransformer